These 7 Changes Will Modernise UK Immigration System Within a Year

 A launch of the new Global Business Mobility visa is intended to take place by spring 2022.
 This new route allows overseas businesses to establish a presence or transfer staff to the UK.

 The Representative of an Overseas Business Route is for an overseas business employee that does not have a presence in the UK.
 A person applying as a Representative of an Overseas Business will need to be a Sole Representative or a Media Representative.
 A Sole Representative is a senior employee of an overseas business assigned to the UK to establish a branch or subsidiary.
-A Media Representative is an employee of an overseas media organisation posted to the UK on a long-term assignment.
-A Representative of an Overseas Business is a route to settlement.
+A Media Representative is an employee of an overseas media organisation who intends to work in the UK on a long-term assignment.
+Importantly, a Representative of an Overseas Business is a route to settlement.

 There are two Intra-Company routes: the Intra-Company Transfer route and the Intra- Company Graduate Trainee route.
 The Intra-Company Transfer route is for established workers who are being transferred by the business they work for to do a skilled role in the UK.
-The Intra-Company Graduate Trainee route is for workers who are being transferred by the business they work for to undertake a role in the UK as part of a structured graduate training programme.
-The Intra-Company routes are not routes to settlement.
+The IC Graduate Trainee route is for workers who are being transferred by the business they work for to undertake a role in the UK as part of a structured graduate training programme.
+However, these routes do not lead to settlement.

 Practical Support to Small Firms

 Given the complexity and volume of work-related UK Immigration Rules, small companies are dissuaded from inviting overseas workers to join their team.
 This has far-reaching negative consequences on the UK economy.
 In many cases, the lack of a competent key person limits small companies’ growth.
 This limits the cash flow, which could otherwise benefit consumers, positively enriching the UK economy.
-To ease the path, the UKVI intends to provide hand-on practical support to small firms struggling to understand the intricacies of the work-related visa application process.
+In addition, to ease the path, the UKVI intends to provide hand-on practical support to small firms.
+These firms usually struggle to understand the intricacies of the work-related visa application process.

 The Immigration Sponsorship System Modernisation

-The UK government also confirmed its intention to modernise the immigration sponsorship system.
-As with all system modernisation proposals, this one is intended to make it easier to use by the Sponsors.
-At this stage, it is still not clear how this will be achieved.
+Also, the UK government confirmed its intention to modernise the immigration sponsorship system.
+As with all system modernisation proposals, this one is to make it easier to use by the Sponsors.
 The government promised to publish a delivery roadmap by this summer.

 The Global Entrepreneur Programme Expansion

-And finally, the UK government confirmed the intention to establish a global outreach strategy by expanding the Global Entrepreneur Programme, marketing the UK’s visa offering, with the goal of building an overseas talent network.
+Finally, the UK government confirmed the intention to establish a global outreach strategy.
+It intends to achieve this by expanding the Global Entrepreneur Programme, marketing the UK’s visa offering, with the goal of building an overseas talent network.